-For vehicles with heated outside rearview mirrors, they turn on with the rear window defogger and help to clear fog or frost from the surface of the mirror.
-See Heated Mirrors on page 2-18.
+If equipped with heated outside rearview mirrors, they turn on with the rear window defogger and help to clear fog or frost from the surface of the mirror.
+See Heated Mirrors on page 2-20.

-Notice: Using a razor blade or sharp object to clear the inside rear window can damage the rear window antenna and/or the rear window defogger.
+Using a razor blade or sharp object on the inside rear window can damage the antenna or defogger.
 Repairs would not be covered by the vehicle warranty.
-Do not clear the inside rear window with sharp objects.
+Do not stick anything to the rear window.